Katman08/azure-fedramp-dump/README.md

 3. **Missing Data**: Some functions may return no results if the corresponding services are not configured or if no relevant data exists in the specified time period.

 4. **API Rate Limits**: The script includes error handling for API rate limits and will retry requests as appropriate.

+5. **403 Errors**: If you encounter 403 errors for specific functions, ensure the required Microsoft Graph API permissions are granted and admin consent is provided.

 ### Debug Mode